 Accountants, CFOs, and Finance teams are always curious to know industry benchmarks on the time it takes to complete their month end closing.
 Of course, there’s nothing wrong with benchmarking — that data helps to determine the effectiveness of one’s methods, competence, and the probability of one’s accounting team meeting its goals.

-But when it comes to the month end closing process, there is clearly a sense of insecurity at play.
-And there should be; because most every finance team will acknowledge, if only grudgingly, that their month end closing process suffers from a process problem.
+But when it comes to the month-end closing process, there is clearly a sense of insecurity at play.
+And there should be; because most Finance teams will acknowledge that their month-end close process suffers from a process problem.

-Here is what was going on:
+Here’s what was going on:

-If anything was missing or out of place, the team members would scroll their inboxes to ensure if they had missed something out — just to make sure that they had accounted for every purchase that their department heads had informed them about.
-Sometimes, they would find that the department head either forgot to send them an invoice or receipt, or had lost it.
+If anything was missing or out of place, the team members would scroll their inboxes to ensure they didn’t miss something.
+This was to make sure that they had accounted for every purchase that their department heads had informed them about.
+Sometimes, they would find that the department head either forgot to send them an invoice or receipt or lost it.
 This happened often, but, when it did, someone from Finance would go over to where the department head sat, and put an end to the confusion.